-Welcome to WeatherTiger’s hurricane hub, providing weekly video discussions of active storms and potential threats in the Tropical Atlantic each Wednesday afternoon between June 1 through October 31.
+Welcome to WeatherTiger’s hurricane hub, providing weekly discussions of active storms and potential threats in the Tropical Atlantic each Wednesday afternoon between June 1 through October 31.
 Look for more frequent updates when storms threaten the continental United States, with a particular focus on Florida.
-A weekly written forecast column can also be found in full below the video player.

 Dr. Ryan Truchelut is co-founder and chief meteorologist at WeatherTiger, a Tallahassee-based start-up providing advanced weather and climate analytics, consulting, and forecasting solutions to enterprises large and small.
 Get in touch at firstname.lastname@example.org or follow along on Twitter (@wx_tiger) or Facebook.